PandeVITA focus group events

 December 2-3, 2021 in Pitesti (Romania)

-Members of the PandeVITA consortium are going to join a conference on economy and COVID-19 in December.
+Members of the PandeVITA consortium are joined a conference on economy and COVID-19 in December.
 Being one of the dimensions of the PandeVITA project, the economic and financial policies of the countries during the pandemic process will be measured and analyzed.
-In this direction, within the scope of the relevant dimension, the study titled “The Effects of the COVID-19 Pandemic on Macroeconomic Indicators: The Case of Turkey” prepared by project coordinator Lutz Peschke and researchers Nildag Basak Ceylan and Ayhan Kapusuzoglu is accepted to be presented at the "7th Emerging Trends and Approaches in Knowledge based Economy Creative Thinking and Innovation in Multi-crisis Environment: Before and After the Pandemic", which is organized by the University of Pitesti, Faculty of Economics and Law in Romania.
+In this direction, within the scope of the relevant dimension, the study titled “The Effects of the COVID-19 Pandemic on Macroeconomic Indicators: The Case of Turkey” prepared by project coordinator Lutz Peschke and researchers Nildag Basak Ceylan and Ayhan Kapusuzoglu was presented at the "7th Emerging Trends and Approaches in Knowledge based Economy Creative Thinking and Innovation in Multi-crisis Environment: Before and After the Pandemic", which is organized by the University of Pitesti, Faculty of Economics and Law in Romania.

 Conference on Media & Communication Research